 - Senior/Super Senior Class Champions with 6 or more 1st place finishes are required to move up to the next Senior/Super Senior class.

 - All class advancements take effect January 1st of the next race year.

 - Age is determined by the riders age on January 1st.
-Bike amateur riders must be at least 12 years old to race (250cc and lower), 14 years old (251cc and above) (with the exception of youth classes).
-ATV amateur riders must be at least 15 years old to race (with the exception of sport, schoolboy, D class, trail rider or youth classes) or if they have a proven record in schoolboy, sport or d class in another series and MWXC staff approves advancement.
+Bike amateur riders must be at least 14 years old to race (125cc 2-stroke, 250cc 4-stroke and under) 15 years old (251cc and above) (with the exception of youth classes).
+ATV amateur riders must be at least 15 years old to race (with the exception of sport, D class, trail rider or youth classes) or if they have a proven record in sport class or d class in another series and MWXC staff approves advancement.
 A youth rider may voluntarily advance to a higher age division if he/she will be eligible to do so at any time during the year, but once a youth rider advances to the higher age division, he/she may not return to the younger age division.
 Riders competing in a younger age division are not required to move to an older age division once they become eligible to do so.

 - Changing Classes: A rider may petition to move to a lower classification based on class finishes and time differences.
+(A racer may not move himself back to a lower class, it must be approved by staff.
+If there is an issue/protest and the movement was not approved in advance the racer will immediately be moved back to the higher class.)
 This will be reviewed by MWXC Staff and given an answer before the next scheduled MWXC event.
 If you elect to move classes at any time during the season your points earned in the previous class will not transfer to the new class and overalls do not combine if moving between different races (Micro, Youth, Adult AM, Adult PM or UTV).

 - If racers wish to try the next higher class for one race out of the season they may do so and return to the lower class with no penalties.
 Class points do not move and Overalls do not combine if moving between different races (micro, youth, adult am, adult pm or utv).